Calendar of Events

 CLERMONT (morning)

 Meet 8 am at the parking lot for the Clermont State Historic Site.
 One mile north of Tivoli off Route 9G.
-This event is free for Alan Devoe Bird Club and Clermont members.
 Fields, gardens, woods, and river views.
 Come see why this is one of our more popular walks.

 SAT